IBM-Swift/evolution/README.md

 * **Releases:** describing which past proposals were delivered in which release of a functional area

 These are provided under subdirectories for each of the major project areas, currently:
-* Kitura: for the Kitura framework itself
+* [Kitura](https://github.com/IBM-Swift/evolution/tree/master/Kitura): for the Kitura framework itself
-* Other: for all other projects
+* [Other](https://github.com/IBM-Swift/evolution/tree/master/Other): for all other projects

 This will shortly be extended to provide specific areas for other major projects including: Monitoring, Swift Server Generator, etc

 ## Evolution Process

-The Swift@IBM Evolution process is modelled on the Swift Evolution process [https://github.com/apple/swift-evolution/blob/master/process.md], but covers multiple functional areas, including all of the projects in the Swift@IBM organisation in GitHub.
+The Swift@IBM Evolution process is modeled on the [Swift Evolution process](https://github.com/apple/swift-evolution/blob/master/process.md), but covers multiple functional areas, including all of the projects in the Swift@IBM organisation in GitHub.

 ### Goals
 The Swift@IBM Evolution process aims to more publicly document the requirements, goals, architecture and design of capabilities and features being added to the Swift@IBM projects, and to leverage the feedback, ideas and experiences of the Swift community in order to provide capabilities that the community wants, in the way that they want them.